 Cared for by the National Trust for Scotland.
 Discover a world of wonderful botanicals in the award-winning Inverewe Garden.
 Lose yourself in the lush setting and enjoy a riot of colours and scents.
-As well as the garden, the wider estate offers plenty to see and is home to Scotland’s ‘Big 5’ species.
+As well as the garden, the wider estate offers plenty to see and is home to Scotland’s ‘Big 5’ species: red squirrels, red deer, otters, seals and golden eagles.
 Explore Inverewe House, an interactive museum with a variety of objects to handle and games to play.

 Inverewe Garden is like no other.
 Amazing species that simply shouldn’t grow here are thriving, aided by the effects of the Gulf Stream.
 From pre-historic trees such as our Wollemi pines to rhododendrons from China, Nepal and India, Himalayan poppies and Tasmanian eucalyptus, there is something to discover and enjoy in every corner.
 The estate has many designations recognising its importance as a species-rich habitat.
 Our wildlife hide provides the perfect vantage point over Loch Ewe, where coastal birds, seals and otters can be seen.

 This is a setting that inspires art and creativity.
 At its heart is a museum with a twist, where you’re encouraged to interact with a variety of objects and play games.
 The adjacent Sawyer Gallery hosts exhibitions throughout the year that reflect the characteristics of the garden and surrounding environment.
 There is a network of paths throughout the garden, and the Pinewood and Kernsary Trails offer low-level walks with fantastic views.